pratrt141098/llm_safety_evaluation_pipeline/README.md

    - Use `combined_scores.csv` for plots, tables, and statistical analysis of human vs LLM scoring across indicators, difficulties, models, and seeds.

 This setup gives you a **clean, reproducible pipeline** for aligning human annotations with automated LLM evaluations over the shared L4 Autonomy & Agency prompt suite.

+## The final results of the analysis related to model comparison are in the analysis folder.

+### All of the prompt response CSVs have been created solely from the first 30 prompts in our prompt set and not on the entirety of the roughly 2700 prompt long prompt-set.
+We hope with more time and better resources, we can use this set as an input to our pipeline.